Anti-aging Skincare: Boost Collagen and Defy Gravity

 Foods and/or supplements that contain Collagen, Zinc and Biotin - all improve hydration and skin health.
 Colostrum has also been linked with skin elasticity and reduced inflammation.

-With all the above-mentioned goodies, perhaps it will now be easier to avoid excess alcohol, processed foods, and overly sweetened desserts and bevies - all of which tax digestion, burden different organ systems and dehydrate the body and skin.
+With all these delicious options, perhaps it'll get easier to avoid excess alcohol, processed foods, and overly sweetened desserts and bevies - all of which tax digestion, burden multiple organ systems and dehydrate the body and skin.

 I’m one of those unlucky folks who cannot tolerate concentrated or synthetic ingredients on my skin.
 I once tried a vitamin C concentrate and my whole face was ruddy and raw for days after.
 Ouch.
 No gracias.
-Out of necessity, I started making my own nutrient-dense facial serum with terrific results.
-The formula and application are simple.
-You'll find the recipe at the end of this post, along with a little background on each ingredient.
+Out of necessity, I started making my own nourishing facial serum using only organic, cold-pressed or steam-distilled plant oils and fat-soluble nutrients.Contrary to popular belief, leading-edge research in dermatology shows that oil-based plant serums don’t clog pores or cause breakouts — in fact, many plant oils closely mirror the skin’s natural lipids, helping balance oil production, strengthen the skin barrier, and calm inflammation.
+When applied to clean, slightly damp skin, The Serum seals in hydration and delivers nutrients that support clear, resilient, luminous skin on the face, hands, and décolleté.
+The Serum is designed to work beautifully on its own or layered with other well-formulated products, such as peptides or gentle retinoids, depending on individual needs.
+The Serum has become a foundational daily ritual with terrific results.
+You'll find the recipe for The Serum at the end of this post, along with a little background on each ingredient.

 Cleansing & Exfoliating I love a good scrub.
 I scrub every day.
 Even though an aesthetician once told me not to.
 I’m not suggesting that you do.
 Maybe once or twice a week?
 It’s up to you and how your skin responds.
 If you're game: Wearing a pair of “scrub gloves,” gently foam or cream your favorite facial cleanser between gloved fingers.
 I prefer bar soap because there’s less packaging.
 I’m a longtime believer in the Rose Hip and the Honey Calendula glycerin bars from my favorite soap maker, The Gardener’s Apothecary.
 There are a ton of great options out there - find (or make) what’s best for you!
 With the scrub gloves, gently exfoliate the skin of your face in slow circles.
 Make sure to include the skin of the neck, behind ears and the décolleté.
 Gentle gentle.
 These areas can be quite delicate and sensitive.
 Apply minimal pressure.
 The intention is to only clear away debris and dead cells at the very top-most layer.
 It’s great to softly buff the lips.
 Avoid the fragile area around the eyes.
 Rinse off cleanser with warm water to encourage circulation and then cool water to calm the skin and tighten pores.